A simple system for first-timers

 Note that labour appears at the end of the list because this is where many calf rearers put it!
 It should be at the very top of the list.
 People say they don't include labour as they feed the calves themselves, or better still (or worse) - their partner feeds them.
 If she/he is worth nothing then don't forget to tell them!

 So based on cold costings, in most years buyers should only be paying half of what they do to make a decent profit.
-An initial treatment for scours can cost at least $20 and if you need a vet visit you can add another $100.
+Initial treatment for scours can cost at least $20 and if you need a vet visit you can add another $100.
 Experienced calf rearers stress that it costs the same to rear a bad calf as a good one, so make sure you do the job right and realise what it's costing you.